Playtime Is Over (mixtape): Background and release

-Commercial performance

-In 2007, Minaj had released her debut single on the mixtape "Dreams '07" which charted on the USHot R&B/Hip-Hop Songs and Rap Songs at 97 and 82.
-This was Minaj's first debut entry on charts.
-Minaj's work gained attention from artists like Lil Wayne, Aubrey Drake Graham, Bird Man, lil kim, Gucci Mane, and Beyonce.
-Selling 12,711 in the same year.
-On 2015, the mixtape was certified gold by RIAA with 563,830 sales in streaming and purchases.

-Public reception
+After working in the hip-hop group Hoodstars, Minaj pursued her music career independently.
+She uploaded some of her songs to Myspace and reached out to people in the music industry.
+Through Myspace, Minaj made contact with Fendi, the owner of the Brooklyn production company Dirty Money Entertainment, and signed to Dirty Money.

+Playtime Is Over was released on July 5, 2007.
+Minaj and her manager Debra Antney executive produced the mixtape.
+Minaj connected with fans on social media, did freestyles, and sold her mixtape from her car.
+In the mixtape, she debuted one of her alter egos, "Nicki Lewinsky".
+Minaj filmed a music video for the track "Click Clack", which was featured on the underground rap DVD The Come Up Vol. 11.

-As one of the first up-and-coming female rappers in over a decade, Minaj's work received a lot of attention.
-Even though she was a female rapper in a male-dominated genre, "Playtime Is Over" focused on the mixtape's lyrical content and the public responded positively.
-Fans found her charismatic and serious about her work.
+As one of the first up-and-coming female rappers to garner buzz in the industry in over a decade, Minaj's work received significant attention.

-Critical reception
+Reception and legacy

-After Minaj's release of "Playtime Is Over" (and the subsequent release of Sucka Free), her work garnered acclaim from many other artists, including Robin Thicke and Gucci Mane.
-In 2008, she received Female Artist of the Year from the Underground Music Awards.
-Minaj's early discography also got BET awards for Best New Artist and Best Female Hip Hop Artist, and got her nominated for a Teen Choice Award.
+After the release of "Playtime Is Over", Minaj gained notice from Robin Thicke and Gucci Mane.
+In 2008 after releasing Sucka Free, she received Female Artist of the Year from the Underground Music Awards.
+Minaj's early discography also received BET awards for Best New Artist and Best Female Hip Hop Artist, and got her nominated for a Teen Choice Award.

-Legacy

 "Playtime Is Over" established Nicki Minaj's physical persona as popular and amiable, like a Barbie doll.
 In an article by MTV, Minaj stated that "We're going with the whole Barbie doll theme so I'm gonna be doing a lot of kooky poses because I have to look like a doll straight out the box.
 But I'm not a Barbie that needs to play—Playtime is Over."
 The cover of "Playtime Is Over" shows Minaj with pink lipstick in a pink plastic-looking case, which resembles a packaged barbie doll.
 However, the music in her mixtape created made Minaj appear aggressive and flaunting; she attacked other rappers directly and boasted about herself through her wordplay.
 I'm the fearless Barbie doll."
 MTV states that the two contrasting personalities allowed Minaj to relate to a wide audience, and were therefore instrumental to her success as an artist.
 "Playtime Is Over" was developed with the help of established artists.
 Minaj credits collaboration, especially with Lil Wayne, as extremely helpful in increasing the popularity of her albums.
 In addition, Minaj's early discography lead to high-profile features on songs by Wyclef Jean and Drake, which further increased her popularity.

 "Playtime Is Over" is considered unique (compared to albums from other, similar female rappers) in that Minaj put a lot of emphasis on the content of the mixtape, instead of on her sex appeal.
 Minaj's continued emphasis on her lyrical content, instrumentals, and delivery are reasons why Billboard credits Minaj as being one of the most influential female rappers.